 A. Yes.
 Workers’ compensation is a no-fault insurance compensation policy.
 Therefore, injured employees are entitled to benefits, even if it was due to their negligence.

 Example: Despite understanding that it is mandatory to wear a mask at all times, a BOE employee who believes that they are alone in a classroom takes off their mask.
 A student walks into the classroom to retrieve an assignment they left behind.
 Later that week, the student tests positive for COVID-19.
 The following week, the employee contracts COVID-19.

 Q. Are BOE employees eligible to receive workers’ compensation claim benefits from CIRMA if they have not been diagnosed with COVID-19, however, have been quarantined due to exposure during the course and scope of employment?

-A. No. The employee must have a positive diagnosis of COVID-19 from a positive laboratory test or written diagnosis of COVID-19 from a physician.
+A. No. The employee must have a positive diagnosis of COVID-19 from a positive laboratory test or a written diagnosis of COVID-19 from a physician.
 BOE employees who are quarantined and do not have a positive COVID-19 diagnosis may be eligible to receive benefits under the Families First Coronavirus Response Act (FFCRA).

 Example: A BOE employee is exposed to a student who has been diagnosed with COVID-19.
 The employee is immediately tested, sent home, and advised to quarantine.
 During quarantine, the BOE employee’s COVID-19 test is determined to be negative.